-Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, where will they go once the use is over.
+Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, and where will they go once their use is over.

 Piles of clothes lie on our shelves, many of them will not be even worn more than a few times.
 Either we get bored, the size doesn’t fit or it is continuously waiting for a special occasion.

 It’s my money, my wardrobe, my clothes.
 True, but the fact remains that clothes and apparels are one of the biggest polluters in the world – the fashion industry ranks number 2 on the list.

 The biggest reason for environmental pollution is the fabric used to make clothes.

 What are fabrics which are not sustainable & environment friendly?